 BA Filosofia, Pontifical Salesian University Rome 2013

-Post - Graduate Studies Medieval Philosophy and Theology - Pontifical University of Thomas Aquinas 2014–2018 with the Dominican Order’s historian Walter Senner (1947–2020) wrote on Meister Eckhart.
+Post - Graduate Studies Medieval Philosophy and Theology - Pontifical University of Thomas Aquinas 2014–2018 with the Dominican Order’s historian Walter Senner (1947–2020) wrote a 10/10 thesis on Meister Eckhart but was ‘dragged over the coals’ by the Monks, who first tried to kill me with their ‘dead language’ Latin.
+After 8 tries I finally passed their Latin exam on the ‘easy’ texts of their dear Thomas.
+Just an eternal student who is still trying to learn.

 Dedication